kubernetes/enhancements/keps/sig-network/2009-dns-autopath/README.md

 The new searchpath is of the form:
 `search.$NS.$SUFFIX.ap.k8s.io`, where $NS is the namespace of the pod and $SUFFIX is the cluster suffix. ap.k8s.io is the delimiter to identify if a query needs search expansion.

 This searchpath can be set by using `dnsPolicy:None` to start with, as described [here](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-dns-config).
-A new dnsPolicy "clusterFirstWithAutopath" could be introduced in the future.
+Once this feature graduates to GA, the default searchpath for `ClusterFirst` and `ClusterFirstWithHostNet` will include this new searchpath instead of the 3 different k8s specific searchpaths.

-When a clientPod in the "default" namespace looks up a service - "mytestsvc”:
+With this new searchpath, when a clientPod in the "default" namespace looks up a service - "mytestsvc”:

 1) The query will be sent out as `mytestsvc.search.default.cluster.local.ap.k8s.io`.